wvulibraries/developer_onboarding/process/drafts/story-points.md

 * How much effort will this take to complete?
 * How complicated is this story?
 * How vague is this story?
-* How may people will I need to coordinate with regarding this story?
+* How many people will I need to coordinate with regarding this story?